Stacy Levy: Tide Flowers, 2012 & 2023

 33 units 9' wide Marine vinyl, steel, polycarbonate plastic, foam.

-The Hudson River, brushing against the concrete and glass of the urban fabric, rises up and down twice a day with the eternal clock of the tides.
-This tidal activity connects us to the ocean, to the moon and to a daily schedule that is nature's own.
+The Hudson River is a tidal estuary, experiencing two high tides and two low tides approximately every 24 hours due to the gravitational influence of the moon.
+This tidal activity reflects the river's direct connection to the Atlantic Ocean.

 Tide Flowers will register the tidal movement with a simple visual presence of brilliantly-colored flowers blooming at high tide and closing at low tide.
 Tide Flowers is made up of thirty-three flower units, each with six petals, attached to selected wooden piles on two piers.
 Twenty-five flowers will be placed in a field-like formation on selected pilings at the end of pier 25, visible from both the path and the new park.
 Eight additional tide flowers will be attached to pilings closer to the pathway to give park users a hint of the larger field of flowers beyond.